KryptedGaming/krypted/README.md

 It is written in Python utilizing the Django framework, making it easily accessible to developers who would like to extend and contribute to the platform.

-# Features
+## Features
 Krypted is a web platform **enhanced** by packages.
 This makes the platform extremely easy to extend, giving you endless control over your community.

   * Packages for group syncing across common community tools (Discord, Discourse, etc)
   * User management, group management, and community security functions
   * Crucial tools for gaming organizations (applications, group requests, EVE timers)

-# Installation
+## Installation
 As a developer, simply clone our repository and run `./launcher install`.
 For production installation, you'll want to visit our [documentation](https://readthedocs.org/projects/kryptedauth/badge/?version=latest).

+## Contributing
+If you'd like to contribute, please join our [Discord](https://discord.gg/YAmSMPx) and have a chat.